-In FY20 and 21, the Royal Society for the Prevention of Accidents (RoSPA) in the UK awarded Firmenich a Gold Award for our global health and safety performance.
-RoSPA Gold Award recipient organizations are recognized as world leaders in health and safety practice.
+In FY20 and 21, the Royal Society for the Prevention of Accidents (RoSPA) in the UK awarded Firmenich a Gold Award for our global health & safety performance.

+RoSPA Gold Award recipient organizations are recognized as world leaders in health & safety practice.
 Everyone at Firmenich is deeply committed to ensuring that all our colleagues everywhere can work safely and go home unharmed and healthy at the end of every workday.
 As a RoSPA Gold Award winner, we are driving up standards and setting new benchmarks for organizations everywhere.

 We were selected as a finalist for the SAP Innovation Awards 2021 with our entry "Moving Safety Management into the Future," which the judges considered to be one of the most compelling examples of innovation among close to 400 entries.
-Our FirSafe mobile application shows our ambition and our desire to strengthen our digital expertise in the service of health and safety.
+Our FirSafe mobile application shows our ambition and our desire to strengthen our digital expertise in the service of health & safety.
 These achievements illustrate our dedication to setting industry-leading standards in H&S and keeping employees and partners safe at work.

 Throughout the pandemic, our teams across the world helped to keep our people safe - from onsite signage, training and support on COVID safety to health consultation and advisory.
 A call out to all those workers.
 One of them was Christine a nurse and staff member of our Geneva medical services.
 She embodies what "Caring for People" means for the Company.
-Our heartfelt thanks go out to Christine and all the medical staff and individuals who played an active role on the front line during the pandemic.